 Collected by Lebanon County – Penn State Cooperative Extension

-Open to all residents of Lebanon County, tires will be accepted at $3 per auto tire and $25 per large tire (rim diameter is 25 inches or greater).
+Open to all residents of Lebanon County, tires will be accepted at $4 per auto tire and $40 per large tire (rim diameter is 25 inches or greater).
 All tires must be off the rim, drained of water, and not excessively dirty or burned.
 Preregistration is encouraged to avoid long lines.
 Municipal funds are limited so it’s best to reserve for your tires before they run out.
 This service is provided on a first come first served basis.
 Pre-Registration for the 2023 event opens February 25, 2023 and closes April 14, 2023

 Shredding Of Sensitive Documents